blankcode/3D-Printing-costs/README.md

 Weight (g) and Print Time (2 days, 3 hours, 5 Minutes enter as 51:05) from your slicer.

-The next 7 fields ar in minutes it takes to perform the action.
+The next 7 fields are in minutes it takes to perform the action.

 Quote Price is how much you want for the part.
 The purple fields are just for notes.